twleochao/twleochao.github.io/_pages/about.md

 Beyond technical research, I'm involved in various communities that focus on education and culture.

-# Taiwanese Proramming Outreach Association (TPOA)
+### Taiwanese Proramming Outreach Association (TPOA)

-# Taiwanese Student Association
+### Taiwanese Student Association

 ## Beyond the Lab

+When I'm not in the lab or school, I like to enjoy a variety of other activities.